 This is according to Christelle Colman, Chief executive officer of Europ Assistance South Africa, who says that potholes cause major frustration among motorists as they can cause severe damage to a vehicle such as tyre punctures, rim impairments or damaged wheel alignment or suspension.

 Colman said: “In extreme cases, vehicles can be written off and the occupants can be badly injured.
+And when the damage occurs, no amount of injury claims can restitute the loss.
 By having roadside assistance service in place the motorists will at least have peace of mind that help is on its way should their vehicle not be driveable after hitting a pothole.”

 R1.38-billion a year needed